Learning the Value of Value Learning: Background

-Steele \& Stefánsson \citeyearpar{steele2021beyond} propose two principles for awareness growth: awareness reflection and preference awareness reflection.
-Awareness reflection applies the law of total probability to awareness changes: an agent's current credence should equal their expected credence conditional on anticipated awareness changes.
-Preference awareness reflection addresses utility uncertainty and requires that rational agents not expect their preference rankings to change.
-Our proposed reflection principles satisfy both constraints while providing a formal account of how awareness growth might be realized in individual and strategic settings.

-Halpern and R\^{e}go \citeyearpar{HalpernRego2009ReasoningUnawareness,RegoHalpern2012GeneralizedSolutionConcepts,HalpernRego2013ReasoningUnawarenessRevisited} model agents who are unaware of all actions potentially available to them, analyze the implications for solution concepts, and argue that representing such agents requires augmenting standard game-theoretic machinery.
-Whereas they investigate what happens when agents cannot represent their options, we investigate when it is worthwhile for agents to refine their representation of options and evaluations, and what rational principles constrain this process.
+In game theory, Halpern and R\^{e}go \citeyearpar{HalpernRego2009ReasoningUnawareness,RegoHalpern2012GeneralizedSolutionConcepts,HalpernRego2013ReasoningUnawarenessRevisited} model agents who are unaware of all potentially available actions, analyze the implications for solution concepts, and argue that representing such agents requires augmenting standard game-theoretic machinery.
+Whereas they investigate what happens when agents cannot represent their options, we investigate when it is worthwhile for agents to refine their representation of options and evaluations, and what rational principles constrain the process.